 - I started by sprinkling salt and pepper on both sides of the chicken thighs that I had trimmed of excess fat.

-- Next, I browned both sides of the chicken thighs in olive oil in a Dutch oven over medium-high heat.
+- Next, I cooked both sides of the chicken thighs in olive oil in a Dutch oven over medium-high heat until they were golden brown.
 This took five to six minutes per side.

 I stirred the vegetables together, scraping up the bits from the bottom of the Dutch oven.
 I let the vegetables cook over medium-high heat for about 5 minutes.

-- Next, I sprinkled on flour, paprika and dried thyme.
+- Next, I sprinkled flour, paprika, and dried thyme on the vegetables.
 I stirred to combine the ingredients and then added the wine.

 I cooked the mixture until the wine had evaporated.
 This took a minute or two.